vb-banners/html2pug/README.md

 - **Multi-File Support**: Open and work with multiple files simultaneously using tabs
 - **Monaco Editor**: Professional code editing experience with VS Code-like features and keyboard shortcuts
 - **Status Bar**: Real-time display of active editor, cursor position, line/character selection, indentation settings, and file compression statistics
-- **Quick Copy Feature**: Multi-select specific elements or lines with Shift+Click for precise copying
+- **Quick Copy Feature**: Multi-select specific elements or lines with Shift+Click for precise copying with enhanced selection persistence
+- **Auto-Copy on Selection**: When Quick Copy is disabled, automatically copies selected text to clipboard on mouse release
+- **Tab Context Menu**: Right-click on tabs for New Tab, Duplicate, Close, Close Others, and Close All operations
 - **Drag & Drop**: Reorder tabs by dragging them to different positions
 - **File Upload**: Upload multiple HTML/SVG files at once using the Upload button
 - **Paste Files**: Copy SVG/HTML files from Finder and paste with <kbd>⌘</kbd><kbd>V</kbd> to create new tabs or replace blank tab content